elematic/heximal/packages/expressions/README.md

 Jexpr is designed for libraries that evaluate user-written expressions, such as HTML templating engines.
-Jexpr has a relatively rich syntax, supporting identifiers, operators, property access, method and function calls, and literals (including arrays and objects), and pipes.
+Jexpr has a relatively rich syntax, supporting identifiers, operators, property access, method and function calls, and literals (including arrays and objects), function literals, assignments, and pipes.

 Example: